JulyJ/awesome-crafting/_pages/cheatsheets/painting-cheatsheet.md

 | **Craftsy / Domestika** | Project-based | $10–60 per class | Great for hobbyists |

 ---
 *Painting turns blank surfaces into beauty.
-Whether you’re crafting for joy or profit, let your colors lead the way.*
+Whether you’re crafting for joy or profit, let your colours lead the way.*